Cycle Consistency Driven Object Discovery: Abstract

 \section{Abstract}

 Developing deep learning models that effectively learn object-centric representations, akin to human cognition, remains a challenging task.
-Existing approaches have explored slot-based methods utilizing architectural priors or auxiliary information such as depth maps or flow maps to facilitate object discovery by representing objects as fixed-size vectors, called ``slots'' or ``object files''.
-However, reliance on architectural priors introduces unreliability and requires meticulous engineering to identify the correct objects.
-Likewise, methods relying on auxiliary information are suboptimal as such information is often unavailable for most natural scenes.
-To address these limitations, we propose a method that explicitly optimizes the constraint that each object in a scene should be mapped to a distinct slot.
+Existing approaches facilitate object discovery by representing objects as fixed-size vectors, called ``slots'' or ``object files''.
+While these approaches have shown promise in certain scenarios, they still exhibit certain limitations.
+First, they rely on architectural priors which can be unreliable and usually require meticulous engineering to identify the correct objects.
+Second, there has been a notable gap in investigating the practical utility of these representations in downstream tasks.
+To address the first limitation, we introduce a method that explicitly optimizes the constraint that each object in a scene should be associated with a distinct slot.
 We formalize this constraint by introducing consistency objectives which are cyclic in nature.
-We refer to them as the \textit{cycle-consistency} objectives.
-By applying these consistency objectives to various existing slot-based object-centric methods, we demonstrate significant enhancements in object-discovery performance.
-These improvements are consistent across both synthetic and real-world scenes, highlighting the effectiveness and generalizability of the proposed approach.
-Furthermore, our experiments show that the learned slots from the proposed method exhibit superior suitability for downstream reinforcement learning (RL) tasks.
+By integrating these consistency objectives into various existing slot-based object-centric methods, we showcase substantial improvements in object-discovery performance.
+These enhancements consistently hold true across both synthetic and real-world scenes, underscoring the effectiveness and adaptability of the proposed approach.
+To tackle the second limitation, we apply the learned object-centric representations from the proposed method to two downstream reinforcement learning tasks, demonstrating considerable performance enhancements compared to conventional slot-based and monolithic representation learning methods.
+Our results suggest that the proposed approach not only improves object discovery, but also provides richer features for downstream tasks.